Welcome to Koh Lanta

 Official language is Thai.
 Thailand uses metric system (kilograms, centimeters, °C).

 Its facilities are limited & and it takes a 2 hours drive in a minivan to reach Koh Lanta from here.

 Dial exit code then 66, then area code and the local number.
-For local calls within Cambodia, start with the area code (with the initial 0).
+For local calls within Thailand, start with the area code (with the initial 0).